About & FAQs

 At Into Games, we come across a lot of spectacular people from many different walks of life who more than deserve their first role.

-That’s why we decided to create Into Games 50, to support making the games industry accessible for all - regardless of background or bias.
+That’s why we decided to create Into Games 50, to support making the games industry more accessible!

 Event & Timelines